Chapitoj/Epitech-JAM/README.md

 # Epitech-JAM
-Parasite game in JAVA for Epitech JAM
+Parasite game in CSFML for Epitech JAM